Frustrated your affiliate marketing business isn't where it should be?

 Because affiliate marketing, though simple, is NOT easy!

-I started my first niche website five years ago and in that time I've experienced a lot of ups and downs…
+I started my first niche website six years ago and in that time I've experienced a lot of ups and downs…

-Let me tell you, I danced around like a fool when I celebrated my first $1,200 day!
+I danced around like a fool when I made my first ever commission.

 But then there are other days when I feel so overwhelmed…